Zonitoides nitidus

-Zonitoides nitidus (sometimes Zonitoides nitida) is a species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Gastrodontidae.
+Zonitoides nitidus (sometimes Zonitoides nitida), also known as the shiny glass snail or black gloss, is a species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Gastrodontidae.

-Zonitoides nitidus is the type species of the genus Zonitoides.
+It is the type species of the genus Zonitoides.

 Distribution

-The distribution of Zonitoides nitidus includes the Holarctic zone.
-It is found almost all over Europe except the southernmost regions:
+Zonitoides nitidus has a Holarctic distribution.
+It is found in most of Europe, except the southernmost regions.